arunasradv/PeasantRevenge/README.md

-# Peasant Revenge
+# Peasant Revenge Quests
- Peasant Revenge is a Mount&Blade II mod what aims to implement peasant revenge after village has been raided.
+ Quests for notable peasants after village has been raided.
  Player and AI heroes, who captured the criminal, can now allow notable peasant to behead the criminal.
 ## Features
 ### Dialogues for notable peasants and AI lords: